Qizhong-George-Guo/qizhong-guo/reflections.md

 - **No. 006 · 2026-09-06**
-  [Household Water Conservation by the Numbers →](https://qizhong-guo.org/reflections/household_water_conservation/) *A quantitative look at indoor efficiency, water losses, outdoor irrigation and landscape choices, rainwater management, and local water reuse.*
+  [Household Water Conservation by the Numbers →](https://qizhong-guo.org/reflections/household_water_conservation/) *A quantitative look at indoor efficiency, water losses, outdoor irrigation and landscape choices, rainwater and stormwater management, and local water reuse.*

 - **No. 005 · 2026-08-14**
   [From Dam Disclosure to Better Dam Stewardship →](https://qizhong-guo.org/reflections/new-jersey-dam-disclosure-law/)